19hours/sg-statutes/Acts/Singapore Sports Council Act.md

 Budget

-3.—(1) The Council shall in every financial year prepare in a form to be approved by the Minister a budget containing estimates of income and expenditure of the Council for the ensuing financial year.
+3.—(1) The Council must, in every financial year of the Council, prepare or cause to be prepared, in the form approved by the Minister, and must adopt a budget containing annual estimates of its revenue and expenditure for the following financial year.

-(2) The Minister may approve or disallow any item or part of any item shown in the budget, and shall return the budget as amended by him to the Council and the Council shall be bound thereby.
+[Act 5 of 2018 wef 01/04/2018]

+(2) [Deleted by Act 5 of 2018 wef 01/04/2018]

 (3) The Council may at any time prepare a supplementary budget to provide for unforeseen or urgent expenditure containing —